jonashackt/azure-training-pulumi/README.md

 We should start to create a new Pulumi Access Token `PULUMI_ACCESS_TOKEN` at https://app.pulumi.com/jonashackt/settings/tokens

-Now we need to create the Azure specific variables (see the docs https://github.com/pulumi/actions#microsoft-azure):
+Now we need to create the Azure specific variables (see the docs https://github.com/pulumi/actions#microsoft-azure).

-`ARM_SUBSCRIPTION_ID`
+For the `ARM_SUBSCRIPTION_ID` run a `az account show` (after you logged your CLI into your Azure subscription via `azure login`) and use the value of `"id":`.

 For the other 3 variables we need to create a new Azure Service Principal (https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/#creating-a-service-principal), which [is the recommended way](https://www.pulumi.com/docs/intro/cloud-providers/azure/setup/#service-principal-authentication):